randomseed-io/bankster/README.md

 present, yet they will not be big decimals before entering monetary functions of Bankster.

-Putting a decimal number having more than 16–17 digits will often effect in **accidental approximation** and casting it to a double value.
+Putting a decimal number having more than 16–17 digits will often result in **accidental approximation** and casting it to a double value.
 This value may become the amount of money which probably is not what you want: